What is dentistry?

 When should I change my toothbrush?

-Patients with gum disease are encouraged to change their toothbrush every four to six weeks to keep bacteria from spreading.
-After brushing, rinse your toothbrush with hot water to kill germs and keep the bristles clean.
-If you’ve been sick, be sure to change your toothbrush as soon as possible.
+Switching your toothbrush every four to six weeks is recommended for those with gum disease to prevent bacteria from spreading.
+After brushing, rinse your toothbrush with hot water to kill germs and clean the bristles.
+And if you’ve recently been sick, changing your toothbrush as soon as possible is best.

 What is gum disease?